hyperledger-archives/fabric/docs/dev-setup/install.md

 ## Adding or updating Go packages <a name="vendoring"></a>

 The Hyperledger Fabric Project uses Go 1.6 vendoring for package management.
-This means that all required packages reside in the /vendor folder within the fabric project.
+This means that all required packages reside in the `vendor` folder within the fabric project.
 Go will use packages in this folder instead of the GOPATH when the `go install` or `go build` commands are executed.
-To manage the packages in the /vendor folder, we use [Govendor](https://github.com/kardianos/govendor), which is installed in the Vagrant environment.
+To manage the packages in the `vendor` folder, we use [Govendor](https://github.com/kardianos/govendor), which is installed in the Vagrant environment.
 The following commands can be used for package management:

 ```
 # Add external packages.